Kalemat96/hunav_gazebo_wrapper/README.md

 # hunav_gazebo_wrapper

+## TODO / Fix

+* fix tb3_cafe.launch.py or add model
+* add if case for collision objects

+## Added by Kalemat

+* parameters in world Generator for turtlebot2_gazebo model
+* added collisions object for lidar without GPU

 **This is a work in progress version**

 A ROS2 wrapper to use the [HuNavSim](https://github.com/robotics-upo/hunav_sim) with the Gazebo Simulator (tested with ROS Humble and Gazebo 11).